vogonsorg/radgametools/README.md

 Use the utility EXIFTOOL and the below command:

-exiftool -r -FileVersionNumber -ProductVersion -Directory -if "$Filename eq 'binkw32'" L:\ > binkw32.txt
+exiftool -ext .dll -r -FileVersionNumber -ProductVersion -Directory -if "$Filename eq 'binkw32.dll'" L:\ > binkw32.txt

 DEVELOPMENT HISTORY